-GRBs may indicate a large component of the magnetic field being perpendicular to the line of site with some averaged preferred direction.
+GRBs may indicate a large component of the magnetic field being perpendicular to the line of sight with some averaged preferred direction.
 This can help us constrain the geometry of the system and the formation and amplification mechanism of the magnetic field at the shock front.

-We have contacted the INTEGRAL IBIS and SPI instrument teams, but could not convince more partners to join this project, implying that there is no coherent polarization analysis concept at the ESA mission level.
-On a broader scale, there is the Integrated Activities for High Energy Astrophysics (AHEAD) project funded under the H2020 Research Infrastructure Program, recently accepted for another funding period.
-While their main goals are to provide access to large European infrastructure and to support technology development in High Energy Astrophysics, one of the sub-topics is the support of cross-calibration activities and simulation studies (http://ahead.iaps.inaf.it/?page_id=22).
-We plan to reach out and make use of any possible synergy with
+We have contacted the INTEGRAL IBIS and SPI instrument teams, but there is no coherent polarization analysis concept at the ESA mission level.
+On a broader scale, there is the Integrated Activities for High Energy Astrophysics (AHEAD, GA No. 654215) project funded under the H2020 Research Infrastructure Program, recently accepted for another funding period.
+While their main goals are to provide access to large European infrastructure and to support development technology in High Energy Astrophysics, one of the sub-topics is the support of cross-calibration activities and simulation studies (http://ahead.iaps.inaf.it/?page_id=22).
+We plan to reach out and make use of any possible synergy with their planned activities re.
+INTEGRAL.
+Since